-Enjoy the highlights of San Cristobal, Espanola, Floreana, and Santa Crua on this incredible 4-day adventure.
-There is an endless list of activities to make this the most memorable trip ever.
-Kayak and snorkel in crystalline waters, traverse picturesque volcanic landscape, and observe fascinating native wildlife as you cruise through the beautiful southern archipelago.
+Enjoy the highlights of San Cristobal, Espanola, Floreana, and Santa Cruz on this incredible 4-day adventure.
+Kayak and snorkel in crystalline waters, traverse picturesque volcanic landscapes, and observe fascinating native wildlife as you cruise through the beautiful southern islands of the Galapagos archipelago.
 The wildlife here is abundant and the landscape is stunning to behold making this an incredible vacation.

 Observe unique colonies of marine birds, including albatross in Española

 Flying from Quito or Guayaquil, your flight arrives around noon (local time) in San Cristobal, be greeted in the lobby by your guide, waiting for your arrival to drive you to Yacht Anahí.
 Your baggage is handled by one of the crew members who, aboard the small Zodiacs and transport you directly to the yacht.
 The captain and the crew welcome you on board, and then you have your cabins assigned.
 After lunch, the guide gives you a brief explanation of the afternoon activities.